4. GENETICS AND EVOLUTION

-This title IV of the General Theory of the Conditional Evolution of Life has been divided into four main points.
+This title IV of the Conditional Evolution has been divided into four main points.
 Firstly, this brief description about genetics and evolution; secondly, there is the point related to the objectives of life which contain the fundamental argument of the logical nature of why and how evolution of living beings is developed.

 In the majority of the superior evolutionary processes, surely, there are genetic changes produced simultaneously by the influence of the environment, random processes and processes of trial and error will already verify some verified, and there will be influence from sexual differentiation and natural and sexual selection will be present.

 The next two points refer to creating accurate terminology that is considered necessary in the theory of evolution and classic genetics, and to cite some examples that may help us to familiarize ourselves and to easily identify the use that we give to the terms utilized.

 It is worth pointing out that my purpose in talking about the theory of evolution is not to explain modern biology or genetic engineering in technical aspects or terms like: types of molecules, proteins, their three-dimensional forms, specific biological functions, molecular processes of chemical nature, genetic mechanisms that are discovered but their functional nature, etc., is not very well-known.

 On the contrary, I will focus on what nature does or I think that it has to do, in the general processes and methods that it surely uses, the processes where they are carried out and the specific mechanisms, in the conceptual context of genetics or evolution and not chemical.